Trams in Brisbane: Converted electric trams

-Delivery of early combination cars was delayed and as a result the tramway company decided to convert many of the horse tram to electric operation, as a temporary expedient.
+Delivery of early combination cars was delayed, as a result the tramway company decided to convert many of the horse trams to electric operation, as a temporary expedient.
 Despite this, many of these converted cars remained in passenger service well into the 1930s.

 California Combination car

 The prototype Brisbane electric tram (No 1) was built at the Melbourne cable tram workshops from the body of a horse tram, and had 5 saloon windows instead of the usual 4 windows on the new-built Combination cars, with one fixed and one tip-over seat on each end platform.

 Large Combination cars

 These three trams were built in 1904 from three single deck horse trams, similar to the new-built California Combination trams but with 6 saloon windows as opposed to 4 on the new trams, and a single fixed cross-bench seat on each end platform instead of 2 tip-over seats each end.
 Withdrawn from service 1925 to 1930s.